MarioGranada/SnakeGameVainillaJS/README.md

-## this is my first snake game using VainillaJS
+## This is my first snake game using VainillaJS